Listening to NPR and new stats of 1 in 5 United States citizens will be aged 65 and older very shortly.

 Alzheimer's disease

 A neurological disease that affects memory and behaviour.
 It is characterized by beta-amyloid plaques and neurofibrillary tangles in the brain.
-There is no known cause but genetics and lifestyle are thought to play a role.
+There is no known cause but genetics and lifestyle are thought to play a role., mobility problems due to apraxia can improve by treatment with a cholinesterase inhibitor

 Cholinesterase inhibitor

-(the first-line drugs for treating Alzheimer's disease).
+A drug which stops the effect of cholinesterase (the first-line drugs for treating Alzheimer's disease).
 In the days when cholinesterase inhibitors were first being used, I saw this many times, because it was common to see people with moderate dementia who had never been treated.
 Now that treatment is so widespread, I see it less often.
 Where I now see it most is when patients who have been on one cholinesterase inhibitor are switched from that to another, or sometimes when memantine

 Memantine

 An NMDA receptor antagonist used to treat moderate to severe dementia.
-It effects the glutamate neurontransmitter, not the acetyl choline like many other dementia drugs do.
+It effects the glutamate neurontransmitter, not the acetyl choline like many other dementia drugs do. is added.

 When mobility impairment means the person can no longer walk